LearnDev-Foundation/how-to-blog/CONTRIBUTING.md

 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

+## Writers

+To contribute a blog post, you'll need to write a markdown file.
+Create a folder for your blog post and in this folder you would need to add three (3) files:

+1. A `.md` file for your blog post.
+This file should have the title of your blog post.
+2. A `.md` file titled `README.md` which is a summary of your blog post and should contain the authors name and a link to your twitter profile.
+3. An image for your blog post.

+This folder should have the title of your blog post.
+And should be in the `posts` folder.

 ## Getting Started

 No matter how small your contribution is it is welcome.
 Examples of contribution welcome are: